Can

 to make smoke on cue.
 They'll also be able to create lots more smoke

 a lot more quickly than cheap machines.
-Cheaper machines often automatically
+Cheaper machines tend to

-disable the pump while they're heating back up to temperature, and
+automatically disable the pump while they're heating back up to

-theatre for example where you have set cues for smoke to appear),
+where you have set cues for smoke to appear), this re-heating dead

-this re-heating dead band could be happening when you need to operate
+band could be happening just when you need to operate the machine on

-the machine on cue.
-The dead band may last for up to 1 minute -
+cue.
+The dead band may last for up to 1 minute - sometimes longer.

-perhaps longer.
-Many professional machines have the ability to create
+Many professional machines have the ability to create continuous

-continuous thick, dry, white fog output, and can create huge amounts
+thick, dry, white fog output, and can create huge amounts of fog

 We sell so many of our smoke machines to customers

-who have previously bought machines for £40.00 from other
+who have previously bought cheap 'party' machines for £40.00

-retailers which have failed after only a few weeks.
-In the long
+from other retailers which have failed after only a few weeks.
+In

-run, it's false economy to use these 'toy' machines for use in professional
+the long run, it's false economy to use these 'toy' machines for

-Not if used sensibly.
+Not if used sensibly with common sense.
 The only danger involved is

 if the cases are opened (thus the risk of an electric shock - as